-Pedestrian and cyclist connectivity is provided in a predominantly grid structure complementary to the street network, as well as in the civic open spaces adjoining the Brisbane river.
-This network ensures movement in and around the PDA is direct and efficient.
+Pedestrian and cyclist connectivity is provided in a predominantly grid structure complementary to the street network, as well as in the civic open spaces adjoining the Brisbane River.
+This network ensures movement in and around the PDA is direct, convenient, legible, safe, inclusive and efficient.
 Opportunities for foreshore pedestrian and cycle connections to land east of the PDA are maintained and protected.